Measuring the Power of a Solar Panel

 Our electrical data label states that the panels Open Circuit Voltage, (VOC) is 22.4 volts and that its Short Circuit Current, (ISC) is 5.92 amps.

 So we can use Ohm’s Law then to find the output power of the solar panel, right!.
-But V times I gives us 22.4 x 5.92 = 132.6 watts, which is a lot more than the 100 watts quoted by Renogy, so what’s going on?
+But the voltage, V times the current, I will give us 22.4 x 5.92 = 132.6 watts, which is a lot more than the 100 watts quoted by the label.
+So what’s going on?

 The open-circuited voltage, VOC means that the PV panel is not connected to any load, so its terminals are therefore open (infinite resistance) resulting in maximum voltage, in this case 22.4 volts, at its terminals.
 As its terminals are open there will be no current flow (I = 0) because there is no electrical circuit or load for the current to circulate through.
 Then the output power of the solar panel in this instance is P = V x I = 22.4 x 0 = 0 watts.
 In other words no generated electrical power.